ChameleonGeek/ebin-kodi/README.md

 ```
 - Copy the updated text from your text editor and paste into the terminal program.
 - Reboot the EspressoBin by typing "reboot" and hit enter.

+## 4. Configure Ubuntu with the ebin-kodi script
 - Log into Ubuntu (still root / no password).
 - Update your package lists
 ```